jmahedy1/DatabaseProgramming/README.md

 # Usage
-Do not use these labs as your own, but you are welcome to reference the code as a learning experience.
+Do not plagiarize this material, but you are welcome to reference the code for learning purposes.